Groovy Tutorial: Map Example

 2

-To count a group of items which the value modulus by 2 equals 0 or 1 using the countBy method will resulting in the group items of which the value modulus by 2 equals 0 as the second item and the group items of which the value modulus by 2 equals 1 as the first item.
+To count a group of items, the value modulus by 2 equals 0 or 1 using the countBy method will result in the group items of which the value modulus by 2 equals 0 as the second item and the group items of which the value modulus by 2 equals 1 as the first item.

 def numberMap = [nbr1: 11, nbr2: 12, nbr3: 13, nbr4: 14, nbr5: 15]